Absolut: Unique Access via WhatsApp

 Why this pattern travels

 This is a clean example of engagement design when the platform offers no traditional inventory.
 The brand does not “advertise” inside WhatsApp.
 It behaves like a participant with a repeatable game mechanic, shaped around the social unit that matters.
 The group chat.
+Because the mechanic arrives as a chat participant and plays in the same thread as everyone else, it fits the social rules of the group.

 A few fast answers before you act